Drwhomust/hazzy/README.md

 # credit for plugins used

-Undertale battle system plugin: original plugin by [SumRndmDde](http://sumrndm.site/) and any mods to the original code was done by Drwhomust
+Undertale battle system plugin: original plugin by [SumRndmDde](http://sumrndm.site/) and any modification to the original code was done by Drwhomust

 exit plugin made by [MoreQueueQueue](https://steamcommunity.com/id/mastec) and download for plugin [here](https://steamcommunity.com/sharedfiles/filedetails/?id=906332183)